-During 2014, 22 drill holes were completed at Jumbo (12 holes in 2013), 9 were completed at Grey Eagle (43 holes in 2013) and 6 were completed at Etna (Nil in 2013).
-The major outcome of this year's drilling is an expansion of the footprint of the mineralization beyond the boundaries used for the Resource Estimate and they also further confirm the continuity of the higher-grade mineralization located by the 2013 drill program.
-As in the previous year, the drilling was conducted to expand the estimated resource, to provide samples for further metallurgical studies and to improve the understanding of the structural setting.
+During 2014, 22 RC drill holes were completed at Jumbo, 9 RC drill holes were completed at Grey Eagle and 6 RC drill holes were completed at Etna.
+The 2014 RC drilling was conducted to expand the estimated resource.
+Four core drill holes were also completed, 2 at each Jumbo and Grey Eagle.
+These holes were completed to provide samples for further metallurgical studies and to improve the understanding of the structural setting.